-Brother Barry, most often featured as lead vocalists on The Bee Gees' hits, and certainly the most prolific writer in the bunch, managed a couple of Top Ten Hits thanks to a couple of duets that he recorded with Barbra Streisand ... but these were really Barbra Streisand records.
+Brother Barry, most often featured as lead vocalist on The Bee Gees' biggest hits, and certainly the most prolific writer and producer in the bunch, managed a couple of Top Ten Hits thanks to two duets that he recorded with Barbra Streisand ... but these were really Barbra Streisand records.
 His only Top 40 solo hit, "Shine Shine", crapped out at #37 in 1984.

 Maurice ...
 "The Quite One" ... (as Beatles-comparisons followed them throughout their career) never really had a solo hit ... but a while back we featured an INCREDIBLY powerful video of Maurice performing with his ex-wife Lulu on one of her British Television Specials.
 Sadly, we lost Maurice in 2003, shortly after this was filmed.
 It's an absolutely BEAUTIFUL version of The Bee Gees' hit "First Of May", which we featured earlier in this series.